LetsSolveAnalytics/clinexus/README.md

-# Rumo
+# Clinexus

-Rumo is an AI-powered sales optimization tool that provides data-driven insights to boost sales performance.
-This project showcases Rumo's features and pricing.
+Clinexus is an AI-powered Doctor's documentation optimization tool that provides data-driven insights to boost consultation times and doctor's performance.
+This project showcases Clinexus features and pricing.

 ## Table of Contents